-[71] 3.5 Mass trapping

-- [72] Mass trapping uses trapping systems at high density to suppress fruit fly populations.
-In general, mass trapping procedures are the same as for traps used for survey purposes (Appendix 1).
-Traps should be deployed at the place of production early in the season when the first adult flies move into the field and populations are still at low levels and should be serviced appropriately. - [73] Trap density should be based on such factors as fruit fly density, physiological stage of the fruit fly, efficacy of the attractant and killing agent, phenology of the host and host density.
+Para.
+No. Proposal for consistency change (underline = addition; strikethrough = deletion) Explanation for change [68] 3.5 Mass trapping [69] Mass trapping uses trapping systems at a high density to suppress fruit fly populations.
+In general, mass trapping procedures are the same as for trappings used for survey purposes (Appendix 1 of this standard ).
+Traps should be deployed at the place of production early in the season when the first adult flies move into the field and populations are still at low levels and should be serviced appropriately.
+Text added so that the reference to Appendix 1 was clear.
+Editorial correction (for clarity and because "trapping procedures" were compared with traps, which was incorrect).
+[70] Trap density should be based on such factors as fruit fly density, physiological stage of the fruit fly, efficacy of the attractant and killing agent, phenology of the host and host density.
 The timing, layout and deployment of traps should be based on the target fruit fly species and host ecological data.

-[74] 3.6 Sterile insect technique

-- [75] Sterile insect technique (SIT) is a species-specific environmentally-friendly technique that can provide effective control of target fruit fly populations (FAO, 2007). - [76] SIT is effective only at low population levels of the target species and may be used for: - [77] 1. suppression, where SIT may be a stand-alone phytosanitary procedure or combined with other phytosanitary procedures to achieve and maintain low population levels - containment, where SIT may be particularly effective in areas that are largely pest free (such as buffer zones) but that are subjected to regular pest entries from adjacent infested areas - [79] 3. eradication, where SIT may be applied when population levels are low to eradicate the remaining population - [80] 4. exclusion, where SIT may be applied in endangered areas that are subject to high pest pressure from neighbouring areas.
+The panel noted that text on the distance from the leading edge of the infestation and risk assessment for FF-PFAs and FF- ALPPs should be added because they are important factors affecting trap densities, and that this should be considered when the standard is revised.
+[71] 3.6 Sterile insect technique [72] The Sterile insect technique (SIT) is a species-specific environmentallyfriendly technique that can provide effective control of target fruit fly populations (FAO, $20\underline{1}07$ ).
+Editorial corrections (SIT was defined earlier in this annex).
+[73] SIT is effective only at low population levels of the target species and may be used for: [74] - suppression, where SIT may be a stand-alone phytosanitary procedure or combined with other phytosanitary procedures to achieve and maintain low population levels [75] containment, where SIT may be particularly effective in areas that are largely pest free (such as buffer zones) but that are subjected to regular pest entries from adjacent infested areas- The panel noted that it would be appropriate to add text on the use of SIT as a preventative release to contain introductions or incursions of the pest into FF-PFAs, used in USA and in Mexico.
+This should be considered when the standard is revised.
+Editorial correction (remove the full point here if keeping the additional list points).